thoughtspot/thoughtspot.github.io/_reference/formula-reference.md

 ---
-title: [Formula function reference]
+title: [Formula reference]
-summary: Learn the operators and functions you can use to create formulas in ThoughtSpot.
+tags:
+keywords: tbd
-last_updated: 11/19/2019
+last_updated: tbd
 sidebar: mydoc_sidebar
 permalink: /:collection/:path.html
 ---
 ThoughtSpot allows you to create derived columns in worksheets using formulas.
-You create these columns by building formulas using the **Formula Assistant**.
-An individual formula is constructed from _n_ combination of operators and functions.

 This reference lists the various operators and functions you can use to create formulas.

-{: id="operators"}
-## Operators

-{% include content/operators.md %}

-{: id="aggregate-functions"}
+You can also see this list of operators and examples from within the Formula Builder by selecting **Formula Assistant**.

-## Aggregate functions (group aggregate)
+## Aggregate functions

-Use the following functions to aggregate data.
+These functions can be used to aggregate data.

 {% include content/aggregate.md %}

-{: id="conversion-functions"}
 ## Conversion functions

-Use these functions to convert data from one data type into another data type.
+These functions can be used to convert data from one data type to another.
+Conversion to or from date data types is not supported.

-ThoughtSpot does not support _date_ data type conversion.

 {% include content/conversion-func.md %}

-{: id="date-functions"}
 ## Date functions

 {% include content/date-func.md %}

-{: id="mixed-functions"}
 ## Mixed functions

 These functions can be used with text and numeric data types.

 {% include content/mixed-func.md %}

-{: id="number-functions"}
 ## Number functions

 {% include content/number-func.md %}

-{: id="text-functions"}
+## Operators

+{% include content/operators.md %}

 ## Text functions

 {% include content/text-func.md %}